chaosotter/basic-games/status.md

 * BASIC Computer Games
 * Games Commodore 64 Computers Play
 * Games for Your TI-99/4A
+* Itty Bitty Bytes of Space for the Commodore 64 Computer
 * Tim Hartnell's Second Giant Book of Computer Games

 ### Magazines